-- 32. In making a decision about whether previous conduct or convictions are such that they may call into question the applicant's fitness to practise and their ability to enter and complete the RQ course, the OEIs should take account of their own guidance, guidance available from the validating university, and any other relevant guidance, including GOsC guidance.
-It is a requirement that OEIs should have explicit processes in place to implement the guidance effectively. - 33.
-It is important that each case is considered on its individual circumstances.
-In order to enable OEIs to make a balanced decision, it is important that all available information can be considered by the OEI.
-This means that the applicant should disclose all relevant information to the OEI and should consent to the disclosure of further information to the OEI from other agencies where appropriate. - 34.
-There are certain types of convictions where it would normally be expected that prospective students would be denied access to the RQ course on the grounds of patient safety.
-Such convictions might include: - Serious sexual or violent offences leading to convictions which merited a custodial sentence. - People barred from working with children on any official list. - People barred from working with vulnerable groups under vetting and barring schemes both within and outside the UK.
-For example, the Protecting Vulnerable Groups and Vetting and Barring schemes in the UK. - 35.
-The OEI must take a decision about whether fitness to practise would continue to be impaired in all circumstances.
-This guidance provides further details about how to come to this judgement. - 36.
-In making such a decision, the OEI should consider the following factors: - a.
+- 36. There are certain types of convictions where it would normally be expected that prospective students would be denied access to the 'recognised qualification' course on the grounds of patient safety.
+Such convictions might include: - Serious sexual or violent offences leading to convictions which merited a custodial sentence. - People barred from working with children on any official list. - People barred from working with vulnerable groups under disclosure and barring schemes both within and outside the UK. - 37.
+The Osteopathic educational institution must take a decision about whether fitness to practise would continue to be impaired in all circumstances.
+Matters which require serious consideration include: - Dishonesty, fraud deceit or misrepresentation. - Drug or alcohol dependency - Abuse of trust or other inappropriate behaviour with vulnerable persons. - Breach of confidentiality - Threats to public health, safety or welfare - Blatant disregard for the law or the system of registration - Unlawful discrimination, harassment or victimisation, contrary to the requirements of the Equality Act 2010. - 38.
+In making such a decision, the educational institution should consider the following factors: - a.
 What are the circumstances leading to this conviction? - b.
 How long is it since the offending behaviour took place? - c.
 How serious are the circumstances relating to the conviction? - d.
 Is this person barred from working with children or adults in any jurisdiction or on any official list? - e.
 Does the prospective student have insight into the circumstances leading to the conviction? - f.
-What remedial actions has the student taken?
+What remedial actions has the prospective student taken? - g.

-- g.
 Does the evidence indicate that patients are still at risk with this student? - h.
 Will patient wellbeing be assured with this prospective student? - i.
 Will the trust that the public places in the profession be affected by the admission of this person to an osteopathic training course, subsequently leading to a Recognised Qualification and GOsC registration (subject to statutory health and character requirements)?